Bleeding Gums Treatment

 The bacteria which cause bleeding gums like to hide in the recesses between teeth.
 Here they’re immune to the action of brushing and can create a foothold that later allows bacteria to spread to the rest of your mouth.
 Flossing, therefore, is indispensable.
 It lets you get in between your teeth and scoop out any bacteria and their waste products.

 To floss, take 18 inches of floss between your pointer fingers, leaving a two-inch space in the middle.
-Then slot the floss into the gap between your teeth and begin using a sawing motion.
+Then slot the floss into the gap between your teeth and begin using an upward motion along the sides of your teeth.
 This motion will help to dislodge food particles and bacteria that might have built up in the area, reducing your chances of developing a gum condition.

 The primary purpose of mouthwash is to help flush all those nasty bacteria you dislodged with brushing and flossing.
 Most mouthwash on the market today and available from dentists is antibacterial.
 It contains a high alcohol content (or another antibacterial agent) that actively kills bacteria in your mouth.
 The swishing action helps to circulate the bacteria, lifting it from your gums.

-You should find that regular brushing, flossing and mouthwash use will help to improve the health of your gums.
+You should find that regular brushing, flossing, and mouthwash will help to improve the health of your gums.
 Over time, you should notice less bleeding while brushing and that your gums become more robust.
 In more severe cases, your gums will feel less sensitive.

 Sugar is at the root of practically all gingivitis.
 Sugar consumption changes the composition of bacteria in your mouth, promoting the survival of harmful varieties.
 Without sugar in the diet, people can live relatively gum-disease free, especially if they use fluoride toothpaste.
 With sugar, however, you’re fighting an uphill battle, even if you brush and floss regularly.